 - Job Placement Rate: At least 80% of graduates will achieve employment within 12 months from graduation date.

 Progression in the Associate Degree Nursing Program encompasses the policy specific to grading in the nursing courses.

 AASN Sample Curriculum Plan

-The college admits students twice a year, in August and January.
-The full-time curriculum plan is designed to be completed in four semesters and one six-week summer session.
+The college admits students three times a year, in August, January, and May.
+The full-time curriculum plan is designed to be completed in four semesters.
 Generally, the program takes 2 to 2.5 years to complete.

 |Total 72 Credit Hours

 |MTH 107||Mathematics for Health Sciences||3|